 What sets our bottled teas apart from most is our dedication to using high-quality tea leaves.
-In each bottle, we aim to provide flavorful tea that stands on its own without added flavorings or sweeteners — tea that is organic and never from concentrate.
+In each bottle, we aim to provide flavorful tea that stands on its own without added flavorings — tea that is organic and never from concentrate.
 Each batch is carefully brewed and tested in our microbrewery in Portland, OR.
 Because of the purity of our process, we are able to provide our customers with a fresh, authentic, and ultimately better iced tea experience.
 In addition to tea, we also offer bottled chai concentrates and herbal beverages.
 Herbs are carefully selected and blended to provide a delicious and balanced range of flavors.

 View our selection of bottled teas and herbal beverages here.